forefireAPI/forefire/docs/source/reference/commands.rst

    loadData[landscape_file.nc;YYYY-MM-DDTHH:MM:SSZ]

 Loads environmental data from a NetCDF landscape file into the simulation, associating it with a specific UTC date/time.
+Arguments are positional.

 **Arguments:**